ValGRY/Data-Science-Projects/The Red Wine/README.md

 # The Red Wine

-The main goal is to see how regression analysis looks in Python and jupyter!
+The main goal of the project is to use regression analysis in Python and Jupyter Notebook.

 ***I will use exploratory data analysis (EDA) and regression to predict alcohol levels in wine with a model that's as accurate as possible***.